saucelabs/sauce-docs/docs/api-testing/integrations/apitesting-saucectl-integration.md

 ### Run

-You can refer to the [saucectl run command reference](/dev/cli/saucectl/run/).

-## More Information

-See [saucectl YAML Configuration](/api-testing/integrations/yaml) for more configuration options.
+You can refer to the [Command Reference](/dev/cli/saucectl/run/) for run command and [saucectl YAML Configuration](/api-testing/integrations/yaml) for more configuration options.